rexgamer338571/vlu-reloaded/README.md

 # PvP Legacy Utils

+**This is a FORK of the [original mod](https://github.com/AndyRusso/pvplegacyutils) made by AndyRusso aimed at porting it to newer versions.**

 **This mod is NOT affiliated with [PvP Legacy](https://pvplegacy.net).
 Please do NOT ask them for support on this mod.**

 This is a mod that provides additional client-side features on the server [PvP Legacy](https://pvplegacy.net).